-Research shows that kids learn by watching those around them.
-They learn about eating habits, attitudes toward food, how they should feel about their bodies, and how to be physically active (or inactive).
+We know that students learn about eating habits, attitudes toward food, how they should feel about their bodies, and how to be physically active (or inactive) from their peers and mentors.

-As an important adult in a child's life, there are things you can do to help them learn healthy habits.
-Even small changes will make a big difference to the kids around you!
+As an important adult in your students' lives, there are things you can do to help them learn healthy habits.
+Even small changes will make a big difference to the students around you!